thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ***
 3. Live Message does not work with Safari or the default browser of Android

-  To get the life messages on the iOS/android devices the chrome or firefox browser must be installed and defined as the default browser on the devices.
+  To get the life messages on the iOS/android devices.
+  The chrome or firefox browser must be installed and defined as the default browser on the android devices.
+  On iOS it will not work, because no other default browser can be configured.